Steps of Faith: How Big Victories Start With Small Acts of Obedience

 Words of Wisdom

 Zane knows that he is far from the finish line of his journey.
-Though his way forward isn’t always crystal clear, he leans on his faith and often returns to scripture for encouragement.
+Though his way forward isn’t always crystal clear, he returns to scripture for encouragement and leans on daily prayer as his anchor.
 One of his favorite verses is Philippians 4:6-7: “6 […] do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
+7 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 (ESV)

 What piece of advice would Zane leave with us?
 Simply this: